…where to begin?

 Add to it the fact that I’m starting a blog so far into this journey, and the title may become self-explanatory.
 I am truly at a loss where to begin.
 So maybe an introduction…

 I’m Marcus Campbell.
-I practiced law for 12 years, then left the practice for preaching school, where I met Priestley Nkhonjera.
-He was a brother from Malawi focused on starting a preaching school back home, and after finishing preaching school he did just that.
+I practiced law for 12 years, then left the practice for preaching school.
+There I met Priestley Nkhonjera—a brother from Malawi focused on starting a preaching school back home.
+After graduation, he did just that.
 In school though, we had the chance to preach together, exchange feedback, and occasionally minister together.
 Preaching often gets confused with ministry, but when I say minister I mean going beyond words to actually meet someone’s immediate needs.

 Anyway, as we generally exchanged advice, he would drop hints as to how I could take a style of preaching that was more “courtroom”, and make it “village.”
 He was helping me to shore up a blind spot.

 See, in speaking to juries I had already let go of one layer of crippling academic jargon.
-Juries don’t go to law school; thus they don’t speak lawyer.
-(Of course an occasional lawyer finds their way onto a jury.
-But I tried cases before juries for a good 6 of my 12 years in litigation, and might have seated 3 lawyers on a jury…ever.)
-Most of my first year in the practice was spent in the comforts of motion practice though, winning a fair amount by speaking lawyer to judges—and avoiding deep water: jury bias.
+Juries don’t go to law school, thus collectively they don’t speak lawyer.
+It took me a while to learn that, since I spent most of my first year out of law school in the comforts of motion practice, winning a fair amount by speaking lawyer to judges, but avoiding deep water—jury bias.
 My second year, on the other hand, was generally spent drowning.